cc299792458/Classic-RL-Algorithms/traditional_algos/gradient_based_value_methods/gradient_based_value_methods.md

 **Gradient Base Value Methods** are designed to handle environments with a large number of states by using function approximation techniques.
 Instead of storing value estimates for each state individually, they generalize across states by using parameterized functions.
-This, however, can introduce new challenges, such as bias issues, the problem of updating multiple states simultaneously, and potential non-convergence problems.
+This, however, can introduce new challenges, such as the problem of updating multiple states at one time, and potential non-convergence problems.

 TODO: Add more complex function approximators, like using the feature construction